dtkalla/dtkalla/README.md

 ### Introduction

-- 👀 I’m interested in an on-site software engineering position with opportunities for growth.
+- 👀 I’m interested in an on-site or hybrid software engineering position with opportunities for growth.
 - 📖 I’m currently working on learning TypeScript.
 - 📫 How to reach me: email me at dkalla@marlboro.edu or connect with me on [LinkedIn](www.linkedin.com/in/daniel-kalla).
 - 🍎 Before I started software engineering, I worked as a math and foreign language teacher.
 I'm fluent in Spanish and French!